awsdocs/application-auto-scaling-user-guide/doc_source/application-auto-scaling-step-scaling-policies.md

 }
 ```

 Finally, use the following CloudWatch [https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/put-metric-alarm.html](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/put-metric-alarm.html) command to create an alarm to use with your step scaling policy\.
 In this example, you have an alarm based on average CPU utilization\.
-The alarm is configured to be in an ALARM state if it reaches a threshold of 70% for at least two consecutive evaluation periods of 60 seconds\.
+The alarm is configured to be in an ALARM state if it reaches a threshold of 70 percent for at least two consecutive evaluation periods of 60 seconds\.
 To specify a different CloudWatch metric or use your own custom metric, specify its name in `--metric-name` and its namespace in `--namespace`\.

 ```
 aws cloudwatch put-metric-alarm --alarm-name Step-Scaling-AlarmHigh-ECS:service/default/sample-app-service \
   --metric-name CPUUtilization --namespace AWS/ECS --statistic Average \
   --period 60 --evaluation-periods 2 --threshold 70 \
   --comparison-operator GreaterThanOrEqualToThreshold \
-  --dimensions "Name=ClusterName,Value=default,Name=ServiceName,Value=sample-app-service" \
+  --dimensions Name=ClusterName,Value=default Name=ServiceName,Value=sample-app-service \
   --alarm-actions PolicyARN
 ```